KomodoPlatform/Documentation.rst.old/docs/source/cc/book-jl/chapter08.rst

 ***************************
-Chapter 08 - assets example
+Chapter 08 - Assets Example
 ***************************

 In some respects the assets CC is the most complex, it was actually the first one that I coded.
 It is however using a simple model, even for the DEX functions, so while it is quite involved, it does not have the challenge/response complexity of dice.